Teng-Jui Lin

 Webmaster - Women in Chemical Engineering,

-Secretary - Chinese Students and Scholars Association,
+Undergraduate Representative - Chinese Students and Scholars Association,

 Research and Development Officer - Housing and Food Services, Maple Hall Council,